Old Dominion Professorships for Princeton Faculty Members

 In making its recommendations, the Committee is mindful, not only of the intrinsic merits of the projects, but also of the potential convergence among proposals and the opportunities for intellectual exchange among Old Dominion Professors.

-Questions may be addressed to Gideon Rosen, Chair, or Kathleen Crown, Executive Director.
+Questions may be addressed to Denis Feeney, Chair, or Kathleen Crown, Executive Director.

 Old Dominion Professors for 2014-2015